-Rose Island is an idyllic private getaway.
-Home to a coral reef and a lone beach bar, this tiny, tropical islet offers an exclusive setting for snorkeling and sunbathing on an 11-mile (18-km) stretch of uninhabited, privately owned Bahamian beach.
+Rose Island is an idyllic private getaway off the coast of Nassau.
+Home to a coral reef and a lone beach bar, this tiny, tropical islet offers an exclusive setting for snorkeling and sunbathing on an 11-mile (18-kilometer) stretch of uninhabited, privately owned Bahamian beach.

 A short, 25-minute boat ride east of New Providence Island whisks you away from crowds and ashore this intimate corner of paradise.
 Take a dip in the crystalline lagoon, sip a drink at the beachfront bar, or snooze in an oceanfront hammock.
 More active options include snorkeling, kayaking, and beach volleyball.
 If you’re interested in socializing, join in on the private island’s beach bar parties, for which party passes are available from various tour operators.

 Full-day excursions to Rose Island usually include access to the pristine beaches, a buffet lunch or welcome drink, and most water sports.
 Guided snorkeling tours are available to explore the underwater world with the supervision of a guide, who points out the marine flora and fauna.